-In The Land Institute’s civic science communities, people in many locations collaborate to learn together as they each grow, observe, care for, and study perennial grain crops.
+Civic science is a way for people in multiple locations to learn together as they each grow, care for, and study perennial grain crops.

 Why Civic Science?

-- Civic science is an integrative, transdisciplinary method to grow perennial grain agriculture research and education.
-It weaves together science, story, and community.
-It invites diverse individuals and civic groups—not only large research universities and corporations—to participate in the obligations and rewards of collaborative scientific discovery and creation.
+- Civic science weaves together science, story, and community.
+This approach may help democratize research by supporting diverse individuals and civic groups–not only large research universities and corporations–to participate in the responsibilities and rewards of collaborative scientific inquiry and discovery.

-- Civic science broadens public engagement in research in order to catalyze and sustain the cultural changes necessary to advance perennial grain domestication.
-Since civic science is decentralized and can be more affordable, it may be a more replicable approach in underserved regions and help them retain plant diversity and community agency.
+- Civic science grows public engagement in research in order to catalyze and sustain the cultural changes necessary to advance perennial grain domestication.
+Since civic science is decentralized and can be more affordable, it may be a more replicable approach in underserved regions and help places retain plant diversity and community agency.

 - We hypothesize that a diverse, pluralistic network of people caring for perennial grain crops-in-process will build public understanding, trust, and legitimacy for perennial grains; accelerate their adaptation to a wide range of soils, climates, and pests; and increase the probability of these crops being valued when they are ready for widespread use.

 The Land Institute’s Civic Science research team is interested in partnering with individuals and groups committed to creating more just, diverse, and perennial cultures and agricultures.
 Although we are not always able to welcome new civic scientists and other collaborators, opportunities to engage with civic science research projects will grow and evolve in the coming seasons and years.

 We encourage you to fill out the interest form below so we can be in touch.
 All questions, besides your name and email address, are optional.
 The information you share in this form is only available to our research team and will not be shared with others.
 Submitting this form does not guarantee placement within a civic science community but does mean that we will be in touch with you when relevant new projects and opportunities become available.